5 Days in Sydney Itinerary (Free PDF Download)

 Dinner

-- Budget: Gateway Circular Quay – Head to level 1
+- Budget: Gateway Circular Quay, head to level 1

-- Splurge: Café Sydney or Quay
+- Splurge: Café Sydney or Bennelong

-The super-organised among you may have found tickets to a show at the Opera House, in which case I can highly recommend the pre-theatre menu at Bennelong.
+at the Opera House, in which case I can highly recommend the pre-theatre menu at Bennelong.

 If you only have one day in Sydney, then take a look at our layover guide for more ideas.
 It might be nice to finish the day by taking the ferry to Manly for dinner, for instance, or spending less time in the Gardens and more in another part of the city.